Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

-Let $\Cc$ be category.
+Let $\Cc$ be a category.
 A nontrivial element in $\Cc$ which admits no left-divisor (other than itself and the identity) is called an \nit{atom}.
-In a homogeneous category $(\Cc,\ell)$, a morphism of length $f$ can always be written as a composition of at most $\ell(f)$ atoms.
+In a homogeneous category $(\Cc,\ell)$, a morphism $f$ can always be written as a composition of at most $\ell(f)$ atoms.